Doctor Who: Destiny of the Doctors: Reception

-PC Gamer saw the game as part of a larger trend of disappointing Doctor Who games despite the rich subject matter.
-In analysing the challenges Doctor Who poses to video gaming, the site noted that the personality of the Doctor himself would necessitate abstract item puzzles or dialogue-based puzzles rather than action-oriented gameplay.
+In a 2011 retrospective feature for PC Gamer, Richard Cobbett described the game as part of a broader pattern of unsuccessful Doctor Who adaptations, arguing that the Doctor’s character lends itself more naturally to puzzle-solving and dialogue-driven gameplay than action-oriented mechanic.
+Additionally, Cobbett heavily praised Ainley's performance as the Master, but criticised the game's setting and other actors' performances.

 In a retrospective article for Destructoid, Anthony Burch said the game was "one of the most unplayable, unenjoyable games ever created".

-Despite the mixed reviews, Anthony Ainley's performance as the Master was widely praised by audiences.

 Other releases

-All of Anthony Ainley's recorded scenes as the Master from this game were included on the DVD release of Survival but without the background music played in them.
+All of Ainley's recorded scenes as the Master from this game were included on the DVD release of Survival.